 \begin{remark} The operator Shannon inequality was given in \cite{furuta2004parametric}

-under the assumption $\sum_{i=1}^m A_i = \sum_{i=1}^n B_i =I$.
+under the assumption $\sum\limits_{i=1}^m A_i = \sum\limits_{i=1}^n B_i =I$.
 Our condition in Corollary \ref{sec4_corollary2} is slightly weaker than this assumption.
 We also observe that the operator Shannon inequality holds for any operator concave function $f$. \end{remark}

-If every $A_i$ is expansive (i.e., $A_i \geq I$), then the condition $A \geq mI$ is satisfied in Theorem \ref{sec4_theorem6}.
+If every $A_i$ is expansive (i.e., $A_i \geq I$), then the condition $A \geq mI$ in Proposition \ref{sec4_theorem6} is satisfied.
 However, we have not obtained a proper result for contractive condition such as $A_i \leq I$.
-Closing this section, we give a result which does not impose an additional condition for the matrices $A_i$.
+Closing this section, we present a result which does not impose an additional condition on the matrices $A_i$.
 We need the following known facts for proving the next theorem: \begin{lemma}{\bf (\cite{MR563403})} Let $X$ and $A$ be bounded linear operators on a Hilbert space $\mathcal{H}$.
 Suppose that $X \geq 0$ and $||A|| \leq 1$.
 If $f$ is an operator monotone function defined on $[0, \infty)$, then $A^\dagger f (X) A \leq f(A^\dagger X A)$. \end{lemma} \begin{lemma}{\bf (\cite[p.14]{zhan2004matrix})} For any square matrix $X_i$ and positive definite matrices $A_i$ we have

 \end{lemma}